 Deadlines and Review Process

-The next deadline for preliminary proposals is 4:00pm CST, Tuesday, May 14, 2013.
+The next deadline for preliminary proposals is noon CST, Friday, March 14, 2014: (this deadline was originally set for January 14, but has been moved; click here for further explanation).
 Below is a timeline for this review cycle; as future cycles are scheduled, they will be posted to this website:

 Eligibility and Restrictions: